 A new study from the Binaural Hearing and Speech (BHS) Lab at the Waisman Center examines functional near-infrared spectroscopy (fNIRS) – a neuroimaging option that is safe for individuals with metal implants

 The adaptability of children with disabilities has inspired Bernadette Gillick, PhD, MSPT, PT for the majority of her career.

 A team of researchers at the University of Wisconsin–Madison is part of a new multi-institution effort to better understand Alzheimer’s disease in adults with Down syndrome.
 Adults with Down syndrome are at high risk for …

 Congratulations to Aviad Hai, assistant professor of biomedical engineering and a Waisman affiliate, on being selected as a 2020 National Institutes of Health Director’s New Innovator Award.

 Can the way a person moves be a key identifier of autism?
 It’s a question that Waisman Center investigator Brittany Travers, PhD, is trying to answer.
-A new paper from Travers’ lab suggests that movement patterns of individuals with autism spectrum disorder (ASD) may differ from those with typical development.

 What images come to mind when you hear the phrase social brain?
 Do you think of children running around on a playground laughing together?
 Do you think of problem solving or imagine colorful brain scans?
 Do you think of autism?
 These are the questions that inspired a breadth of autism research that was recently evaluated by a team of Waisman scientists and compiled into a new literature review.